 Sean Fath is an Assistant Professor of Organizational Behavior at Cornell's ILR School.
-Sean's research focuses primarily on topics related to social perception and evaluation as well as inequality maintenance/attenuation in organizations and society.
-Sean's research has been published in Organizational Behavior and Human Decision Processes, The Journal of Experimental Social Psychology, Personality and Social Psychology Bulletin, and Anxiety, Stress, & Coping.
+Sean’s research interests include managerial decision making, bias reduction in social evaluations, and perceptions of social and organizational hierarchy.
+His research has been published in Organizational Behavior and Human Decision Processes, The Academy of Management Journal, The Journal of Experimental Social Psychology, Personality and Social Psychology Bulletin, Behavioral Science & Policy, MIT Sloan Management Review, Harvard Business Review, and Anxiety, Stress, & Coping.

 Before coming to Cornell, Sean received his Ph.D. in Management and Organizations from Duke University.

 Judgment and Decision Making (ILROB 7245)

 - Sean Fath.
 2023.
 When blind hiring advances DEI -- and when it doesn't, Harvard Business Review .

 - Sean Fath, Richard P Larrick, Jack B Soll.
 2023.
 Encouraging self-blinding in hiring, Behavioral Science and Policy .
 9(1):45-57.